probot/probot/docs/deployment.md

       start: "npm start"
   ```

-  This file defines your Probot app to run in a Node.js 12 application container called `app`, with 256Mb of persistent storage.
+  This file defines your Probot app to run in a Node.js application container called `app`, with 256Mb of persistent storage.
 Feel free to modify the `web.commands.start` to match the start command of your app.

+  If you would like to run the Probot app on Node.js 12, simply modify the `type` key to read `'nodejs:12'` instead of the `X` placeholder shown above.
+You can set the application container to use a number of Node.js versions, so visit the [documentation](https://docs.platform.sh/languages/nodejs.html#supported-versions) for a full list of those supported.

 1. Register the app on GitHub